LSX-UniWue/non-item-transformers/docs/source/formats/vocabulary_file.rst

 Format of the Vocabulary File
 =============================

-Vocabulary files assign ids to certain attributes values.
+Vocabulary files assign ids to certain attribute values.
 We use standard text files to represent them.

 Files are named in the following way: